thishan1036/fatalities-regression-analysis/README.md

 ## How to Run
 1. Clone the repository to your local machine.
-2. The main analysis script is fatalities_analysis.R.
+2. Ensure you have R and RStudio installed, along with the required libraries listed in the 'Technology Stack' section.
-3. Ensure to have the required libraries installed in your R environment.
+3. Open the 'fatalities_analysis.Rmd' file in RStudio.
-4. Run the fatalities_analysis.R script.
+4. To reproduce the final report ('fatalities_analysis.md'), you can click the 'Knit' button within RStudio.

 ## Data Sources
 * The analysis uses the Fatalities dataset, which is included in the **AER package** in R.